Skip to Content

 Water boiling with salt and whole cardamom.

-Step 4: Add the rice and reduce the heat to low.
-Cover and cook until the liquid is absorbed and the rice is tender for 10-15 minutes.
+Step 4: Reduce the heat to low and add the rice.
+Cover and cook until the liquid absorbs, for 10-15 minutes.

 Rice added to the boiling water in a sauce pan.